 Changes to the Student Health Centre I-Grade Application

-Due to an unprecedented call on our front-line healthcare workers, MIC is keen to minimise the impact of our internal processes on the country’s health system and services.
+Due to a continued call on our front-line healthcare workers, MIC is keen to minimise the impact of our internal processes on the country’s health system and services.
 As such, where you are submitting an application for a Student Health Centre I-Grade for consideration and you do not already have third-party certification that supports the application, there is no requirement to seek such certification.
 The application must include the full details of the medical related issue and, where available, reference any third-party certification that supports the application.
 There is no need to submit copies of any third-party certification to MIC at this stage but you should retain copies for future use if required.
 Where no third-party certification is available, it is vitally important to state that you are self-certifying.

 For the avoidance of doubt this category includes all health related issues inclusive of COVID-19 health related issues.
 Please tick the Student Health Centre/External Health Centre option on the application form.